sara-nl/picasclient/README.md

 dirac-wms-job-submit fractals.jdl
 ```

-And the status and output can be retrieved with the usual DIRAC commands, while in the token you see the status of the token and the attachments with the log files.
+And the status and output can be retrieved with the usual DIRAC commands, while in the token you see the status of the token and the tokens' attachments contain the log files.

+As we have seen, through PiCaS you have a single interface that can store tokens with work to be done (the CouchDB instance).
+Then on any machine where you can deploy the PiCaS client, one can perform the tasks hand.

 ## Running the long jobs

-To send longer running code (it takes up to 30 minutes per token), do:
+To send longer running code (it takes from 10 seconds up to 30 minutes per token), do:

 ```
 ./createTokens
->>> /tmp/tmp.JoLqcdYZRD
+>>> /tmp/tmp.abc123
 ```

 And pass the output file to the push tokens code: